-\quad Our research further relates to emerging empirical work on liquid staking tokens (LST) and DeFi markets.
+\quad Our research is also closely related to emerging work on liquid staking tokens (LST) and DeFi markets.
 Recent studies have examined how LST prices, staking yields, and liquidity provision outcomes evolve under different conditions. \citet{scharnowski2025} analyze the sensitivity of LST discounts to market volatility and reward rates. \citet{xiong2024} highlight widespread underperformance among LST liquidity providers.
 While these works provide valuable empirical and descriptive insights, they do not offer a unified theoretical explanation of the observed behaviors.
 Our research builds a structural model that rationalizes these observed patterns and characterizes investor behavior through explicit trade-offs under uncertainty.